patrickdad/CAF-Cyber-Assurance-Audit/README.md

 The audit evaluates governance and cyber risk management practices aligned to CAF Objective A – Managing Security Risk.

+## Framework Reference
+This audit simulation is based on the UK National Cyber Security Centre (NCSC) Cyber Assessment Framework (CAF), which is used by UK regulators and critical national infrastructure organisations to assess cyber resilience.

 ## Objectives of the Project
 - Demonstrate understanding of CAF assurance methodology
 - Assess governance and cyber risk management practices